carbon-language/carbon-lang/docs/design/generics/details.md

 ## Other constraints as facet types

 There are some constraints that we will naturally represent as named facet types.
-These can either be used directly to constrain a generic type parameter, or in a `where ... impls ...` clause to constrain an associated type.
+These can either be used directly to constrain a facet binding, or in a `where ... impls ...` clause to constrain an associated facet.

 The compiler determines which types implement these interfaces, developers can not explicitly implement these interfaces for their own types.